wp-cli/handbook/_posts/2016-02-04-restful-wp-cli-update-2.md

 ### What's next

 Well...
 I've spent a ton of hours over the last month on the WP REST API.
 67.03 hours of 83 budgeted, to be precise.
-Given there doesn't yet seem to be an end in site, I may reallocate ~30 hours or so out of the WP-CLI budget for continued involvement with the WP REST API.
+Given there doesn't yet seem to be an end in sight, I may reallocate ~30 hours or so out of the WP-CLI budget for continued involvement with the WP REST API.
 But, I do need to slow down the pace of my involvement a bit, because it's not sustainable.

 On the wp-rest-cli front, the product problems at the top of my mind are authentication and aliases.

 Instead of:

     wp --http=demo.wp-api.org --user=daniel:daniel rest tag create

-I'd much prefer the following, where `@wpapi` is an alias for both the target and authentication:
+I'd much prefer:

     wp @wpapi tag create

+In the example preceeding, `@wpapi` is an alias for both the target and authentication.

 In this hypothetical universe, aliases would also be injected into the WP-CLI runtime: